Andrew-McGee/foam/README.md

 The next version will change this to use browser authentication.

 ## TODO
-Status: 80% operational with some minor functions missing and mild formatting issues.
+Status: 85% operational with some minor functions missing and mild formatting issues.

-Phase 1:
+Phase 1 (Current):
 Finishing core functionality to get a working stable release.

 Phase 2: